Battle of Monmouth: Counter-attack and retreat

-As soon as he received news that his rearguard was being probed, Clinton ordered Cornwallis to march the first division back towards Monmouth Court House.
+As soon as he received news that his covering party was being probed, Clinton ordered Cornwallis to march the first division back towards Monmouth Court House.
 He believed Washington's main body was not close enough to come up in support and that the terrain would make it difficult for Lee to maneuver.
 He intended to do more than simply defend his baggage train; he thought the vanguard was vulnerable, and saw an opportunity to turn its right flank, just as Lee had feared, and destroy it.
 After pausing at Monmouth Court House, Clinton began to push westwards.
 He formed his best troops into two columns, Guards on the right, Grenadiers on the left and the guns of the Royal Artillery between them, while a regiment of dragoons ranged about them.
 The infantry of the 3rd and 4th Brigades followed in line, while the 5th Brigade remained in reserve at Monmouth Court House.
 The Queen's Rangers and the infantry of the rearguard operated on the British right flank.
 To the rear, a brigade of Hessian grenadiers remained in a defensive line to which Clinton could fall back if things went badly.
 In total, his force comprised some 10,000 troops.